 You will gain knowledge and skills in the following core areas:

-1. Medical Imaging Technology Principles and Procedures (6 credit hours)
+1. Medical Imaging Technology Principles (3 credit hours)

-- Explain the basic imaging principles for a variety of imaging modalities.
+- Master basic imaging principles for a variety of imaging modalities.

 - Compare and contrast the various modalities in terms of radiation sources, uses, and safety.